LindsayCole/MMM-YoLink/README.md

 {
     module: "MMM-YoLink",
     position: "top_left", // Or wherever you want it!
-    header: "YoLink Sensors",
+    // header: "YoLink Sensors", // This line is commented out to hide the header
     config: {
         // --- Required ---
         uaid: "your_uaid_from_the_app",
         secretKey: "your_secretKey_from_the_app",

+        // --- Layout ---
+        staticDeviceId: null, // Set a device ID here to make it always visible.
+        rotationInterval: 10 * 1000, // How often to rotate the other sensors (in ms).

-        // --- Filtering (Choose one method or let it run wild!) ---
+        // --- Filtering ---
-        // Option 1: Show specific devices (leave empty to show all)
+        deviceIds: [], // Leave empty to show all compatible devices.
-        deviceIds: [],

-        // Option 2: Show devices by type (if deviceIds is empty)
         showTypes: ["THSensor", "LeakSensor", "DoorSensor", "MotionSensor"],

-        // Option 3: Hide specific devices (if deviceIds is empty)
         excludeIds: [],

-        // --- Customization (Optional) ---
+        // --- Customization ---
         tempUnit: "C", // "C" for Celsius, "F" for Fahrenheit
         batteryThreshold: 25, // Show battery level only if it's at or below this percentage.
-        updateInterval: 5 * 60 * 1000, // How often to fetch data (in ms).
-Default is 5 minutes.
+        updateInterval: 5 * 60 * 1000,
+        deviceColors: {
+            "d88b4c040005efe3": "#f5a623", // Example: Set a custom color for a specific device "another_device_id": "lightblue"
+        }
     }
 },
 ```